-- 1. Enhance, expand, and operate mental health drop-off crisis stabilization treatment centers that support law enforcement, criminal justice agencies, and people who are in the justice system. - 2.
-Increase community capacity for mental health advocacy and wraparound services shown to support people with severe mental illness who are in the criminal justice system. - Provide programmatic support and capacity building for criminal justice professionals, such as jails, courts, prosecutors, and community supervision, to target individuals with severe mental health needs who are at risk of recidivism.
+- 1. Enhance, expand, and operate mental health drop-off crisis stabilization treatment centers that provide 24/7, year-round support for law enforcement, criminal justice agencies, and people who come in contact with the justice system.
+These centers can provide, but are not limited to, the following services: screening and assessment, crisis care, residential treatment, assisted outpatient mental health treatment, primary care services, telehealth, competency restoration, community transition, and reentry support such as connections to housing - 2.
+Increase community workforce and capacity for certified mental health peer support specialists and increase the availability of wraparound services evidenced to support people with MHD and MHSUD.

+Objectives (cont.)

+3. Build or expand existing mental health collaboration programs across people and places in any part of the criminal justice system - such as jails, courts, and prosecutors - as well as community supervision and/or capacity building for criminal justice professionals to target individuals with MHD and MHSUDs at risk of recidivism.

-Deliverables: Requires a two-phase process consisting of planning and implementation activities during which grantees will develop a coordinated approach to implementing or enhancing services for individuals with MI and CMISA in the justice system.
+Deliverables: Requires a two-phase process consisting of planning and implementation activities